wmartingleason/crypto-exchange-simulator/README.md

 - **Typical link**: μ=5.0, σ=0.3 (typical network conditions, EV: ~155ms)

 Configure via `failures.latency.mode` in config.json.
 Latency simulation runs automatically for all WebSocket and REST API traffic.

+For production usage, it will be beneficial to gather latency data for individual exchanges and fit models to the data for analyzing trading strategies, since network connection is a significant point of failure in crypto trading.

 Quick example: